-Civil Rule 16.1 in rescinded in its entirety.
-1.
+1. Civil Rule 16.1 in rescinded in its entirety.

-Paragraph (b) of Civil Rule 16 is amended to read: 2.
+Paragraph (b) of Civil Rule 16 is amended to read:

-Scheduling (b) Order; Mandatory Scheduling Conference.
+(b) Scheduling Order; Mandatory Scheduling Conference.

-(1) Except in categories of actions exempted under Rule 16(g), the judge shall, after receiving the report from the parties under Rule 26(f), enter a scheduling order that limits or establishes the time:
+(1) Except in categories of actions exempted by rule as inappropriate under Rule 16(g), the judge shall, after receiving the report from the parties under Rule 26(f), enter a scheduling order that limits or establishes the time:

-(2) The judge shall meet with the for the parties attorneys and any unrepresented parties prior to entering the scheduling order unless the parties have waived this conference in their report and the determines that judge a conference is unnecessary.
+(2) The judge shall meet with the attorneys for the parties and any unrepresented parties prior to entering the scheduling order unless the parties have waived this conference in their report and the that judge determines a conference is unnecessary.
 The court shall distribute notice of the conference date as soon as practicable after the appearance of the defendants.
 The conference may be held on or off the record.